Why incorporating a Self-Evaluation is a Smart Move

 Your company or supervisor may want you to do a self-evaluation for a number of reasons.
 Most often, self-evaluations:

-Create time for the employee to critically assess their own performance in an objective way, thus fostering a more informed discussion
+- Create time and space for the employee to objectively assess their own performance

-Establish an opportunity for open dialogue between the employee/manager to discuss career planning.
+- Establish an opportunity to discuss career planning

 What if There’s No Form?

 I’ve been asked what to do if your company doesn’t provide a form for employees to follow.
 First, I’d recommend that each company establish a form or a standardized series of questions.
 But just in case your manager doesn’t offer you a form, consider these questions from The Balance or from the Society of Human Resource Managers (SHRM).

 - Your Job’s Components (Is the job description still accurate?
 New goals, responsibilities, added difficulties, new levels of decision-making, or management).
 What do you like about your job?
 What would you like to change or eliminate?

 - Your Accomplishments (What did you accomplish?
 What goals didn’t you meet?
 Why?
 What would help you meet those goals?
 What major projects have you been part of?
 What work is outside the scope of your job description?)